vdaas/vald/docs/contributing/coding-style.md

 #### Struct initialization

-There are many ways to initialize structs in Go, base on the use case we can decide which way to initialize structs in Go.
+There are many ways to initialize structs in Go; based on the use case, we can decide which way to initialize structs in Go.
 To initialize struct, it is suggested to use `new(T)` instead of `&T{}` unless you need to initialize with values.
 For example:

 ```go